 • Primary Resource: Text – Prentice Hall: Science Explorer

 A progress report and report card are issued three times during the year at the middle and end of each quarter respectively to inform parents of their child’s progress.
 In addition, weekly grades are available on SchoolSpeak Parents Portal.

-Our eight graders are 1:1 with technology and each student has their own Google Chromebook.
+Our eighth graders are 1:1 with technology and each student has their own Google Chromebook.
 Throughout each school week, they use it to conduct research, practice note-taking skills, and create presentations that allow them to combine their writing and oral presentation skills with a creative technology component.
-We reinforce digital citizenship through student collaboration on projects, and they use the Google Classroom to allow for effective communication on mini projects and class assignments.
+We reinforce digital citizenship through student collaboration on projects, and they use Google Classroom to allow for effective communication on mini-projects and class assignments.

 Enrichment: Students attend weekly enrichment classes for Physical Education, library, music, and art.